cpdt/mrvn-bot/README.md

    alternates between songs queued by people in the channel, so nobody misses out.

-## What works
+## Commands

-MRVN is currently under development.
-The following features are available:

  - `/play [query or url]` adds a song to your queue and starts playback in the channel if required.
  - `/pause` pauses the current song playing your voice channel.
- - `/play` unpauses the current song, or makes the bot starting if you have previously queued songs.
+ - `/play` unpauses the current song, or makes the bot start playing if you have previously queued songs.
  - `/skip` skips the current song, or votes to skip if it you weren't the original queue-er.
 The number of votes needed is configurable.